 Once your completed letter of intent is received, Austin Consulting will email you the Step 1 application and instructions for how to upload the completed application and associated attachments.

-Applicants may submit letters of intent (LOI) and Step 1 applications at any time.
-Note: Only the first 10 Step 1 Applications (not LOIs) will be accepted into Round 10.
-Unfinished applications from previous rounds will continue into Round 10.
+Applicants may submit Letters of Intent (LOI) and Step 1 applications at any time.
+Unfinished applications from previous rounds will continue into the next round.

 No. There is no fee charged to the applicant.
 Tennessee Department of Economic and Community Development (TNECD) is paying the consulting fee for Austin Consulting Group to assist each applicant and to review the site.
 There will, however, be expenses associated with obtaining the professional studies and documents required, and these will be the responsibility of the applicant or site owner.

 Yes, both public and privately owned sites are eligible to apply for certification.
 However, privately owned sites must be sponsored by a city, county or local/regional economic development organization that is formally recognized by TNECD.